 - Existing Circuit: An existing circuit may already power a ceiling light or ceiling fan near the center of the room.
 Or, if you already have recessed lights, you may be able to continue the run of lights.
 Searching in the attic may produce ideas for spare circuits.
 Blank faceplates on the ceiling or wall often contain live circuits inside.

-- New Circuit: To run a new circuit, an electrical cable needs to be run from the electric service panel to the first recessed light in a series of lights.
+- New Circuit: To run a new circuit, an electrical cable needs to be run from the electric service panel to the switch and from the switch to the first recessed light in a series of lights.
 The cable can be pulled through the ceiling.

 Choose the Right Lights